watch - American Butler

 Whiteface, Lake Placid: winter view of the ski resort with bridge and snow-covered trees

-• Equipment and clothing rental points;
+• gear and clothing rental shops;

-• Parking areas;
+• convenient parking areas;

 Park City, Utah: ski resort street with colorful buildings and snow on the sidewalks